-Borlengo is a very thin bread, almost with the consistency of a crêpe.
-The dough is extremely simple, made of water , flour, eggs and salt.
-Served hot , folded in four , and filled with the "cunza" , a pesto made with chopped lard, garlic and rosemary, which contains all the strong flavors of Modena earth.
+Borlenghi are a very thin bread, almost with the consistency of a crêpe.
+The dough is extremely simple, made of water, flour, 1 egg and salt.
+Served hot, folded in four the filled with the cunza, a sauce made with lard, garlic and rosemary.

-Borlengo is a very typical dish because you can only eat in a very narrow area of the Apennines, precisely between the valleys over Modena, from Vignola to Zocca, where it was born (some says in the Neolithic era).
+You can only eat borlenghi in a limited area of the Apennines mountains, precisely between the valleys over Modena, from Vignola to Zocca, where it was born (some says in the Neolithic era).

-Every small town in the region claims the authentic authorship of borlengo .
-And so many legends were born around the birth of this very original food.
+Every small town in the region claims the authentic authorship of borlenghi.
+Many legends were born around the birth of this very original food.

 Pesto modenese and parmiggiano reggiano, the ingredients of "cunza"